itsektionen/styrdokument/pm/eng/pm_for_traditioner.md

 A trip for the active members of the reception.
 Usually involves team buidling and a gasque.

-## 6.2 N0llegasque
+### 6.2 NØllegasque

-The grand closing of the reception.
-Aimed at all persons related to the Reception, but mainly n0llan.
+The grand closing of the reception for all persons related to the Reception, but mainly nØllan.

 ## 7 ITK